 My grandparents were born in 1912 and 1920.
 They didn’t have a lot growing up, but they made the most of what the had and used the tips they learned really can help us live cheaper today.
-Check out these tips on how you too can save money with these frugal living tips.
+Check out these tips on how you too can save money with these frugal living tips for some financial independence.

 Frugal living tips